netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 or --protocol=UDP                 # or UDP
 ```

-You will see filters being validated during the creation of the agents:
+You can see filters being validated during the creation of the agents:
 ```sh
 creating flow-capture agents:
 opt: filter_protocol, value: TCP